 A perfect fusion of old world charm and modernity, Mahabaleshwar, popularly labeled as the “Highest Hill Station in the Western India”, is a tranquil hill resort and a great pilgrimage center for the devotees of Lord Shiva.
 The hill town is often dubbed as “Strawberry Country” as it produced mouthwatering mulberries, raspberries and gooseberries.
 Perched at an altitude of 1372 meters, Mahabaleshwar offers panoramic views of the golden sunrises, spellbinding mountains and enchanting mornings.
 Some famous attractions of this place include Mahabaleshwar Temple, Morarji Castle, Mount Malcolm, Rajpuri Caves, Wilson Point and Pratapgad Fort.

-How to Reach Mahabaleshwar
+How to Reach Mahabaleshwar from Mumbai

 Wathar is the nearest railhead to Mahabaleshwar.
 The railway station at Pune is the most convenient option to reach Mahabaleshwar.
 It is located at a distance of 120 kilometers away from Mahabaleshwar.